gcharot/Zabbix/zjstat/README.md

 64422 Elasticsearch
 ```

-In this case the process name is Elasticsearch
+In this case the process name is "Elasticsearch" (case is important)

 ### Memory stat